Academics

 • Mathematics

-Mathematical investigations in the winter term focus on developing children’s number sense and understanding of operation.
-From the actions of counting and sequencing to comparing and joining, children are supported to gradually move from concrete to more abstract representations.
-Explorations with the twenty-frame and other models develop children’s understanding of the relationships between basic facts, which in turn informs their ability to compute with such facts flexibly, efficiently, and accurately.
-Number strings evolve throughout the term, presenting children with increasing opportunities to apply concepts of equivalence to their computation.
-Meanwhile, story problems provide real-life contexts for understanding addition situations and developing problem-solving habits.
-A global emphasis on interpretation and representation helps children visualize the mathematical actions and meanings embedded in problems.
-During the data unit, students integrate their understanding of number and operation with the collection, organization and analysis of information about their classroom and family communities.
+Mathematical investigations in first grade focus on developing number sense and early conceptual understanding of operation.
+From counting and comparing to sequencing and sorting, students are encouraged to make connections between concrete and abstract representations of numbers and quantity.
+Exploration with the twenty-frame model and other visual images develops their understanding of the relationships between basic facts, which in turn informs their ability to compute these facts flexibly, efficiently and accurately.
+Number strings evolve throughout the term, presenting students with increasing opportunities to apply concepts of equivalence to their computation.
+Students will begin to explore place value through an organizational investigation.
+Meanwhile, story problems provide real-life contexts for understanding addition and subtraction and developing problem-solving habits.
+A global teaching-and-learning emphasis on interpretation and representation means that students take time to visualize the mathematical actions and meanings embedded in word problems.
 Throughout the year, students have opportunities to engage in both individual and collaborative work.
-In a variety of contexts, first-grade mathematicians deepen their understandings in ways that help them make sense of the mathematics in their lives.
+Through a variety of contexts, first-grade mathematicians deepen their understanding in ways that help them make sense of the mathematics in their lives.

-In the final term of the year, Grade 1 students engaged with the mathematical domains of number and operation, time, geometry, problem solving, measurement, place value and money.
-In the Time unit, students reasoned about the concept of change, including how change is experienced and recorded in daily life.
-They explored the structure of calendars and clocks and learned how to use each as a practical tool.
-In the process, they reasoned with equivalencies between units, for example, 60 minutes = 1 hour and 1 week = 7 days.
-In the domain of number and operation, students began to use now-familiar facts (10+, doubles, near doubles and 10-buddies) as helper facts to solve problems involving numbers in the 20s and higher.
-Students used the closed number line and the bar model to develop their understanding of addition and subtraction as distinct operations that are nonetheless unified by a single part-part-whole structure; for example, 9 ‒ 4 = 5 because 4 + 5 = 9.
-Meanwhile, they used the hundred chart model to develop their understanding of money and place value.
-The Geometry study required students to identify, sort, and classify shapes according to their attributes.
-During an integrated study of Measurement, students explored various tools and units of measurement.
-They used their understandings of number and operation to estimate, find, and compare specific measurements.
-Throughout the year, students engaged in authentic problem-solving tasks and activities.
-In the final term specifically, students revisited story problems, this time applying their new part-whole understandings to reason with problems where the unknown quantity or number could be the end, start, or change in the structure of the problem.
-Across all units of study, students further developed their mathematical vocabulary and communication skills by working both independently and collaboratively.
+In the final term of the year, first grade students engaged with the mathematical domains of numbers and operation, geometry, problem-solving, measurement and money.
+During the Sustainability and Changemaker unit, students learn to identify, sort and classify shapes according to their attributes.
+Students integrate their understanding of number and operation with the collection, organization and analysis of information about their classroom and community.
+In the domain of numbers and operation, students begin to use now familiar facts (10+, doubles, near doubles and make-ten) as helper facts to solve problems involving numbers in the 20s and higher.
+Meanwhile, they use the hundred chart to develop their understanding of money and place value.
+During an integrated study of Measurement, students explore various tools and units of measurement.
+They use their understanding of numbers and operations to estimate, find and compare specific measurements.
+Throughout the year, students engage in authentic problem-solving tasks and activities.
+In the final term specifically, students revisit story problems, this time applying their new part-whole understanding to reason with problems where the unknown quantity or number could be the end, start, or change in the structure of the problem.
+Across all units of study, students further develop their mathematical vocabulary and communication skills by working both independently and collaboratively.

 • Performing Arts: Dance